austinsarwar/gemini_backend_for_shapeshift/README.md

 gemini-vertex-dynamic-grounding
 Dynamic LLM Deployment with Gemini AI and Vertex AI Grounding

 This repository provides a simple yet effective implementation of Gemini AI, complemented by Vertex AI for real-time data grounding.
 It dynamically detects when Gemini lacks real-time data by identifying specific phrases and then calls Vertex AI to supply accurate, grounded information.
-The setup is designed for ease of deployment, and the repository includes everything necessary to build and package the project into a Docker image.
+The setup is designed for ease of deployment, and the repository includes everything necessary to build, package and deploy.

 ## Clone the repository and set up the environment: